Facing prosecution or investigation for revenue fraud? We can clearly explain your rights and provide expert legal defence.

 Speak to our revenue fraud defence solicitors today

-If you need immediate expert advice and representation for a revenue fraud investigation or prosecution, please contact your local ABR Solicitors office in Leeds, Liverpool, London or Nottingham.
+If you need immediate expert advice and representation for a revenue fraud investigation or prosecution, please contact your local ABR Solicitors office in Leeds, Liverpool, London, Nottingham, Birmingham and Manchester.